 The follow-up after surgery includes regular appointments to test your thyroid hormone levels and monitor for signs of hypo- and hyperthyroidism.
-Most people develop hypothyroidism after surgery and require treatment with thyroid hormone.
+Almost everyone develops hypothyroidism after surgery and requires treatment with thyroid hormone.
 (See "Patient education: Hypothyroidism (underactive thyroid) (Beyond the Basics)".)

 PREGNANCY AND HYPERTHYROIDISM